Panfilov's 28 Men: Government support

-Apart from its crowdfunding budget, Panfilov’s 28 Men was produced with backing from the culture ministries of Russia and Kazakhstan.
+Apart from its crowdfunding budget, Panfilov's 28 Men was produced with backing from the culture ministries of Russia and Kazakhstan.
 Russian culture minister Vladimir Medinsky praised the planned release of the film, telling the upper chamber of Russia's parliament that the production reflected the country's interest in patriotic films.
 Referencing criticism over the historical accuracy of the Soviet legend that formed the basis of the movie, he stated that the story is "a sacred legend that shouldn't be interfered with.
 People that do that are filthy scum."

-Russian state media showed president Vladimir Putin watch the film with Kazakh president Nursultan Nazarbayev.
+Russian state media showed president Vladimir Putin watching the film with Kazakh president Nursultan Nazarbayev.

 Box office

 Rent a film in Russia was held from November 24 to December 26, 2016.
 The volume of the total ticket office for the first weekend was 180,559,249 rubles.
-In Russia and Belarus at the beginning of the film the film yielded only to the film Fantastic Beasts and Where to Find Them.
+In its opening weekend, Panfilov's 28 Men was the second highest-grossing movie at the Russian and Belarus box office, behind the film Fantastic Beasts and Where to Find Them.

 According to the report of the Cinema Foundation, at the 48th week (from 24 to 30 November), Russian cinemas were visited by 3.4 million spectators, of which every fourth spectator chose "28 panfilovtsev", and the fees amounted to 209.8 million rubles.
 The fund reports that the percentage of morning and afternoon shows was at evening level.
 That is, the film attracted a wide audience - and the adult viewer, and schoolchildren with students.
 In total, up to November 30, 36,616 sessions were held in Russia, which were attended by 878,944 spectators.
 The fees in Kazakhstan amounted to 61.3 million tenge.

 On December 26, the film became available for purchase in online stores, and on January 27, 2017, it was released on DVD and Blu-ray.
 By mid-January, box office fees amounted to about 366.6 million rubles in Russia, and all in the CIS countries the film collected 385 million rubles.

+Veracity

+Post-war investigation by Soviet authorities, carried out in 1948 and since declassified, revealed the story to be a fabrication.
+Neither German nor Soviet operational documents confirmed the claimed German casualties, and the Germans fulfilled their day's objectives well before the end of the day.
+After one of the supposedly dead men was arrested on suspicion of collaboration with the enemy and confessed to having "voluntarily" surrendered to German troops and to having later joined a German police force, it was discovered that not all twenty-eight were killed — six of the soldiers had survived and were still alive.
+Another one of the Guardsmen was arrested by the NKVD for allegedly "giving himself up to the enemy" and sent into a penal battalion.
+The findings were kept secret; the Twenty-Eight Guardsmen remained national heroes.